respond-framework/remixx/docs/implementation-step-1.md

 We also don't change `redux`.
 We only make our own `react-redux`.

 This isolates our task and minimizes the # of things we have to worry about.
 Let's just get those reducers reactively trackable/subscribable (note: we should come up with a good name for this connection).

+## PS:
+All this looking quite similar to https://github.com/solkimicreb/react-easy-state, the only key difference - "easy" magic is not applicable here, as long we could not afford "setters" it relies on.